• Skip to primary navigation

 How to Prevent Instant Coffee from Hardening

-Knowing what we now know, obviously protecting instant coffee from moisture, is the first step.
+Knowing what we now know, obviously protecting instant coffee powder from moisture, is the best way to prevent hard coffee.

 That is easy to do.